rage/programming-23/data/part-1/1-getting-started.md

 </sample-output>

-In summary, if you want to print text, it must all be encased in quotation marks or Python will not interpret it correctly.
+In summary, if you want to print text, the text must all be encased in quotation marks or Python will not interpret it correctly.

 <in-browser-programming-exercise name="Emoticon" tmcname="part01-01_emoticon" height="300px">